Github Template

 Prerequisites

-Before you begin utilizing the CI/CD template, you will need to have a few items outlined below.
+Before you begin utilizing the Github CI/CD template, you will need to have a few items outlined below.

 For this guide, we'll be using the projects referenced below.